Peacemaker season 2 release date, reviews, recap, and everything you need to know about James Gunn's new DC series

 Peacemaker season 2 release date

-Peacemaker season 2 will be released on August 21, 2025.
+Peacemaker season 2 was released on August 21, 2025.

 Peacemaker season 2 trailer

-The latest Peacemaker season 2 trailer was shown during San Diego Comic-Con 2025, and (like the previous trailer) it features a multiversal twist.
+The Peacemaker season 2 trailer was shown during San Diego Comic-Con 2025, and (like the previous trailer) it features a multiversal twist.
 It also reveals that the plot will focus on Rick Flagg Sr. hunting down Peacemaker for killing his son in The Suicide Squad.

 The first look at Peacemaker season 2 came in Max's upcoming show preview, which saw the team reuniting.
 "No matter how far we are from each other," John Cena's antihero said.
 "No one will ever break us apart."
 It also contained a few shots of Emilia Harcourt and Peacemaker looking bruised and bloody, as well as our first look at Frank Grillo as Rick Flag Sr. in live-action.
 Watch it below.